25 Sep A Georgian Gem – reclamation for Georgian properties

 Lassco at Brunswick House, purveyor of reclamation, ornament and curiosities, is housed in a Georgian mansion by Vauxhall Cross.
 It’s surrounded by two fast lanes of traffic – front and back – and backed by the St George’s Wharf development, which dwarfs it.
 Against such a backdrop of modernity and fast track activity the magnificent double fronted house certainly stands out.
-It has a stature and pride reflective of the time in which it was built and I’ve often whizzed past it in a car and made a mental note to visit.
+It has a stature and pride reflective of the time in which it was built and I’ve often whizzed past it in a car and made a mental note to visit as Etons of Bath get involved in reclamation for Georgian properties as part of our Georgian renovation projects.

 So, last week that’s exactly what I did and what I found was a charming treasure trove.
 There are architectural pieces from columns to chimney pieces, furniture, flooring, door furniture and lighting.
 There’s even old street signs and clothes (bought from the English National Opera).
 You name it and it’s here.
 The stock spans the ages from Georgian through to the 1960s.